 The Council as 'Competent Authority' will carry out the HRA.
 If the proposal is likely to have a significant effect, the Council must undertake an Appropriate Assessment of the implications of the development.

-Development which could harm a Natura 2000 site will only be approved in exceptional circumstances.
+Development which could harm any European Sites will only be approved in exceptional circumstances.

 National Designations